 Closest major city: 30 minutes from Durango; Albuquerque, NM is the closest major city at about 4.5 hours (180 miles)

-Donโt miss: Book a tour at Mesa Verde National Park and sample cider from Fenceline Cider
+Don’t miss: Book a tour at Mesa Verde National Park and sample cider from Fenceline Cider

-Although best known as the gateway to Mesa Verde National Park (easily one of the most underrated!), Mancos is a great little Colorado mountain town in its own right.
-In fact, HGTV and Travel Channel have named Mancos one of the most charming and most beautiful small towns in America for several years in a row!
+Although best known as the gateway to Mesa Verde National Park (easily one of the most underrated!), Mancos is a great small Colorado mountain town in its own right.

-Mancos Valley is also one of the most scenic in the state (and thatโs really saying something!), situated right off the San Juan Skyway Scenic Byway with easy access to the Million Dollar Highway.
+Mancos Valley is also one of the most scenic in the state (and that’s really saying something!), situated right off the San Juan Skyway Scenic Byway with easy access to the Million Dollar Highway.

 Manitou Springs